-Friends this site has been changed..... please send your suggestion to email@example.com we are looking some help to provide contents for the site.
+We are Redesigning this website, please send your suggestion to firstname.lastname@example.org we are looking some help to provide contents for the site.
 Please contact me with your suggestions.

 BIJNOR, or BIJNAUR or Bijnore, a town and district of India in the Bareilly division of the India.
 The town is about 7 m. from the left bank of the Ganges.
 Bijnor, the most western district distt. of U.P. is situated just 12 Km from either both way from pious Ganga on Meerut road or from Ganj a great saint Vidur's home where he spent his rest of life after dispute with Duryodhan.
 "Duryodhan ki meva tyagi saag Vidur ghar Khayoji" these popular lines generated where Lord KRISHNA visited beloved bhakt "Vidur" at his residence (Ganj).
 Our country's name BHARAT comes out from the name of great Chakraverty King Bharat who spent his childhood at Bijnor.

 The DISTRICT OF BIJNOR has an area of 1791 sq. m.
 The aspect of the country is generally a level plain, but the northern part of it rises towards the Himalayas, the greatest ele cation being 1342 ft. above the sea-level.
 The Koh and Ramganga are the principal rivers that flow through the district, and the Ganges forms its western boundary.
 In 1901 the population was 779451, showing a decrease of 2% in the decade.
 The country is watered in most parts by streams from the hills, but a series of small canals has been constructed.
 Sugar is largely exported.
 A line of the Oudh & Rohilkhand railway from Moradabad to Saharanpur runs through the district.